gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

     type: ClusterIP
 ```

-Check the running state of the pods via the Kubernetes Dashboard or via `kubectl get pods -n <your-prometheus-namespace>`.
+Check the running state of the pods on the Kubernetes Dashboard or by running `kubectl get pods -n <your-prometheus-namespace>`.
-In case of not properly running pods check the log files of the pod(s) in question.
+In case of errors check the log files of the pod(s) in question.

 The text output of Helm after the deployment of Prometheus and Grafana contains very useful information, e.g. the user
 and password of the Grafana Admin user.
 The credentials are stored as secrets in the namespace `<your-prometheus-namespace>`
 and could be decoded via `kubectl get secret --namespace <my-grafana-namespace> grafana-grafana -o jsonpath="{.data.grafana-admin-password}" | base64 --decode ; echo`.

 ## Basic functional tests

-The UI of Prometheus and/ Grafana might change which could result in different namings of some of the menu items
-mentioned below.

 To access the web UI of both applications use port forwarding of port 9090, since Prometheus web UI is broken when
 used via K8s HTTP proxy as of November, 2017.
 More details in this [HowTo](https://github.wdf.sap.corp/pages/kubernetes/gardener/doc/2017/01/16/howto-access-internal-web-ui.html).

-Port forwarding could be done by
+Setup port forwarding for port 9090:

 ```bash
 kubectl port-forward -n <your-prometheus-namespace> <your-prometheus-server-pod> 9090:9090
 ```

-After port forwarding of port 9090 of your Prometheus server pod enter the web UI of Prometheus `http://localhost:9090`
-in your web browser.
-Select Graph from the top tab and enter e.g. to show the overall CPU usage for a server
+Open `http://localhost:9090` in your web browser.
+Select Graph from the top tab and enter the following expressing to show the overall CPU usage for a server
 (see [Prometheus Query Examples](https://github.com/infinityworks/prometheus-example-queries/blob/master/README.md))

 ```
 100 * (1 - avg by(instance)(irate(node_cpu{mode='idle'}[5m])))
 ```

-You should get some data, visualized e.g. through a time series graph.
+This should show some data in a graph.

-To visualize the same data via Grafana, port forward the port 3000 of your Grafana pod and enter the URL of Grafanas
+To show the same data in Grafana setup port forwarding for port 3000 for the
+Grafana pod and open the Grafana Web UI by opening http://localhost:3000 in a browser.
-web UI `http://localhost:3000` in your browser and enter the credentials of the Admin user (see above).
+Enter the credentials of the admin user.

 Next, you need to enter the server name of your Prometheus deployment.
 This name is shown directly after the
 installation via helm.

-By running
+Run
 ```bash
 helm status <your-prometheus-name>
 ```
-you get again the output presented right after the installation.
+to find this name.
 Below this server name is referenced by `<your-preometheus-server-name>`.

 First, you need to add your Prometheus server as data source.

 -   select _Dashboards &rightarrow; Data Sources_
 -   select _Add data source_
--   enter resp. select
+-   enter
     _Name_: `<your-prometheus-datasource-name>`
     _Type_: Prometheus
     _URL_: `http://<your-prometheus-server-name>`
     _Access: `proxy`
 -   select _Save & Test_

-In case of failure check the URL of your Prometheus e.g. via the K8s Dashboard.
+In case of failure check the Prometheus URL in the Kubernetes Dashboard.

 To add a Graph follow these steps:

 -   in the left corner, select _Dashboards &rightarrow; New_ to create a new dashboard
 -   select _Graph_ to create a new graph
 -   next, select the _Panel Title &rightarrow; Edit_
 -   select your Prometheus Data Source in the drop down list
--   enter `100 * (1 - avg by(instance)(irate(node_cpu{mode='idle'}[5m])))` in the entry field A
+-   enter the expression `100 * (1 - avg by(instance)(irate(node_cpu{mode='idle'}[5m])))` in the entry field A
 -   select the floppy disk symbol (Save) on top

-Now you should have a very basic Prometheus and Grafana setting working in your K8s cluster.
+Now you should have a very basic Prometheus and Grafana setup for your Kubernetes cluster.

-The next steps could e.g. be to enable your applications for monitoring by implementing the [Prometheus client API](https://prometheus.io/docs/instrumenting/clientlibs/).
+As a next step you can implement monitoring for your applications by implementing the [Prometheus client API](https://prometheus.io/docs/instrumenting/clientlibs/).